vipularya135/VIPs_DetectionOf_COVID19/README.md

 # Project Overview
 COVID-19 has had a global impact, and rapid, accurate detection is crucial for containing its spread.
 This project aims to leverage deep learning for effective COVID-19 detection from chest X-ray images.
 By implementing various architectures and techniques, it compares the effectiveness of different models in identifying COVID-19 infections.

+# Results and Evaluation
+Refer to covid_19_Detection.pdf for a comprehensive analysis of model performance and comparisons.